angular/angular/DEVELOPER.md

 Angular specific command line options when running protractor (e.g. force gc, ...):
 `$(npm bin)/protractor protractor-{js|dart2js}-conf.js --ng-help`

+## Formatting

+We use [clang-format](http://clang.llvm.org/docs/ClangFormat.html) to automatically enforce code style for our TypeScript code.
+This allows us to focus our code reviews more on the content, and less on style nit-picking.
+It also lets us encode our style guide in the `.clang-format` file in the repository, allowing many tools and editors to share our settings.

+To check the formatting of your code, run

+    gulp check-format

+Note that the continuous build on Travis runs `gulp enforce-format`.
+Unlike the `check-format` task, this will actually fail the build if files aren't formatted according to the style guide.

+Your life will be easier if you include the formatter in your standard workflow.
+Otherwise, you'll likely forget to check the formatting, and waste time waiting for a build on Travis that fails due to some whitespace difference.

+* **git pre-commit hook** is available at [llvm.org](https://llvm.org/svn/llvm-project/cfe/trunk/tools/clang-format/git-clang-format).
+This will automatically format your delta regions when you commit a change.
+To install, first patch this file to add `.ts` to the `default_extensions` section.
+Then copy the file somewhere in your path, for example, `/usr/local/git/current/bin/git-clang-format`.
+Make sure it is executable.
+Then, in the angular repo, run

+    $ echo -e '#!/bin/sh\nexec git clang-format' > .git/hooks/pre-commit
+    $ chmod u+x !$

+* **WebStorm** can run clang-format on the current file.
+  1. Under Preferences, open Tools > External Tools.
+  1. Plus icon to Create Tool
+  1. Fill in the form:
+    - Name: clang-format
+    - Description: Format
+    - Synchronize files after execution: checked
+    - Open console: not checked
+    - Show in: Editor menu
+    - Program: [path to clang-format, try `$ echo $(npm config get prefix)/bin/clang-format`]
+    - Parameters: `-i -style=file $FilePath$`
+    - Working directory: `$ProjectFileDir$`

 ## Project Information

 ### Folder structure